DirkDuesentrieb/rsyslog-influx/README.md

 action(type="omfwd" Protocol="udp" Target="<your influx server>" Port="8089"  Template="Influx")
 ```
 This logging template writes into a measurement called **syslog**.
 Rename it if you like.
+Restart rsyslog if you are done.

 ### rsyslog configuration for the Influx host itself
-To avoid a logging feedback loop it is necessary to exclude influxd logs from the forwarding.
+If you want to collect data on the host running the InfluxDB you need a slightly different configuration to ao avoid a logging feedback loop.
+Here it is necessary to exclude influxd logs from the forwarding.
 ```
 template(
   SAME AS ABOVE